Erastuskanyatta/PHP-Yii2-Framework/index.md

 ### conclusion
 Like any other good framework,Yii help you create modern web application quickly and make sure they perform well.It pushes you to create securable and testable site by doing a lot of the heavy lifting for you.
 I really encourage you to check it out for the next web project..
+In this article;
+- we have installed yii2 framework.
+- we have looked at yii2 directories.
+- we have created a simple webpage using yii2 framework.

 Have You tried yii2??Why not?Try today!